awsdocs/aws-systems-manager-user-guide/doc_source/run-command-version.md

 1. List all available documents

-   This command lists all of the documents available for your account based on IAM permissions\.
+   This command lists all of the documents available for your account based on AWS Identity and Access Management \(IAM\) permissions\.

    ```
    aws ssm list-documents